What Is Involved in CBIT?

 Where Can I Get This Treatment?

-Tourette Syndrome and Tic Disorder Clinic offers CBIT.
-The doctor or nurse seeing your child will help decide if this treatment is right for your child.
-It may also be available in your area by other providers.
+The Cincinnati Children's Movement Disorders Clinic offers and collaborates with CBIT providers in the Department of Psychology.
+The doctor or nurse practitioner seeing your child will help decide if this treatment is right for your child.

 To Get More Information about CBIT Therapy at Cincinnati Children’s

-- If you are a current patient at Cincinnati Children’s and have been seen in the Movement Disorder Clinic for tics, call 513-636-4222 and ask for the movement disorder nurse or email us at tics@cchmc.org.
-The nurse will help you get a CBIT appointment scheduled.
+- If you are a current patient at Cincinnati Children’s and have been seen in the Movement Disorder Clinic for tics, please send us a MyChart message or call 513-636-4222 and ask for the movement disorder nurse.

 Additional Resources for CBIT